Hijack (group): Breakup

 Because Warner Brothers did not release the album to the US market, Hijack soon parted company with the label then later split due to musical differences and went their separate ways.
 DJ Supreme founded Backbone Records, whilst Kamanchi Sly and DJ Undercover founded Reservoir Records and recorded as Mr Pink and Mr Blonde for a short period.
 Sly also appeared on Nicolas Dresti's singles "Tha Wildstyle" and "Tha Horns of Jericho".
 Nicolas assumed the name of DJ Supreme in 1996 which he used until 1998.
-Kamanchi Sly changed his name to Unknown MC and had chart success with his brother, DJ Pied Piper.
-DJ Pied Piper and the Masters of Ceremonies' single "Do You Really Like It?"
-(Relentless Records, 2001) reached number one in the UK.
+Kamanchi Sly changed his name to Unknown MC and had chart success with his brother DJ Pied Piper in the UK garage groups Da Click and DJ Pied Piper and the Masters of Ceremonies, whose singles "Good Rhymes" (FFRR, 1999) and "Do You Really Like It?"
+(Relentless, 2001) reached numbers 14 and one in the UK, respectively.

 Since then, Kamanchi Sly released two EPs in 2004.
-DJ Supreme attended the Scratchcon 2000 seminar in San Francisco, California, which was hosted by DJ Qbert.
-Supreme is an active DJ on the European nightclub circuit and continues to work in record production.
-His most recent project included the making of his semi-biographical documentary film, The Turntable Trixters, which chronicles the history of Hijack.
-The film was recently screened by the British Film Institute and a DVD is available.

-Hijack have re-formed and released a single in 2016 under Reservoir Records entitled "Doing What We Wonna Do".
+Hijack re-formed and released a single in 2016 under Reservoir Records entitled "Doing What We Wonna Do".
 Alongside this, Kamanchi Sly has also released some solo music via his channel on YouTube.

+After the breakup of Hijack, DJ Supreme went on to release his first solo-project Stolen Beats And Ripped Off Scratches (1992) a breakbeat album and subsequently was invited to the Scratchcon 2000 seminar in San Francisco, California, which was hosted by DJ Qbert.
+He was honoured to have been a major influence to many now successful DJs like DJ Qbert, DJ Babu and Beastie Boys Mix Master Mike.
+DJ Supreme, recognised as the earliest prominent hip-hop artist to record under the DJ Supreme moniker, continues to work in record production.
+One of his projects also included the making of his biographical documentary film, The Turntable Trixters (Hijack 1986 - 1992), which chronicles the history of Hijack.
+The film was screened by the British Film Institute and is available on DVD.
+In November 2015, DJ Supreme was presented with the Zulu Nation Wisdom Award at the Universal Zulu Nation's 42nd-anniversary in Leeds, honouring his lifetime contributions to teaching, preservation and structural foundations of hip-hop culture, particularly the art of turntablism.
+He continues as an active producer under his own Backbone Records label, notably releasing a series of major collaborations including major global hip-hop figures like Ice-T's "Arctic II" (2017) and "Let me in" feat.
+Masta Ace and DJ Prime Cuts (2026) on his recently released "Boss Strutt Riddim"-Series (2026) featuring many more artists like Durrty Goodz, Trevor Mires, Ireland's RiRa, Mikey Don and more.